splunk/public-o11y-docs/data-visualization/dashboards/dashboard-share-clone-mirror.rst

 Any Splunk Observability Cloud user can create a mirror of any custom or user dashboard.
 Users simply need write permission for the dashboard group where they want to place the mirror.

-.. note:: If you are working with a dashboard you control, be sure to set appropriate write permissions on the dashboard, to prevent inadvertent edits by other users who might be viewing a mirror of the dashboard.
+.. note:: If you are working with a dashboard you control, make sure to set appropriate write permissions on the dashboard, to prevent inadvertent edits by other users who might be viewing a mirror of the dashboard.

 To create a mirror, select :guilabel:`Add a mirror` from the dashboard actions menu.

 When you create a mirror, you have a number of ways to customize how the mirror will be displayed in the target dashboard group.
-Dashboard mirrors can also be added to the same group as the current dashboard.
+You can also add dashboard mirrors to the same group as the current dashboard.
 This is useful if you want to have quick access to the same set of charts but with different filters or dashboard variable settings.

 Select a dashboard group